tpaau-17DB/cpp-logger/README.md

 * [2] Quiet - Only show warnings and errors
 * [3] ErrorsOnly - It's pretty self-explanatory

 You can either use `Logger::LogLevel` enum or an int value to set verbosity to desired level.
 Just make sure that verbosity value is in range of 0-3 or you will get an error.

 # Overriding log filtering

 Log filtering can be disabled globally by calling `Logger::SetOverrideFiltering(bool)`.

+You can disable filtering per-log by passing `overridePriority` set to `true` to any of the logging functions.

 </details>